andrewblim/ga-data-assignments/practicum/bechdel/answers.md

 # Bechdel Test

-Andrew Lim / 27 Nov 2012
+Andrew Lim / 5 Dec 2012

 ### To run everything

 Run `python run_bechdel.py`.

-If you've already run this and want to run it again without re-parsing the Bechdel page and re-running the OMDB queries, run `python run_bechdel.py --no-data`, which will assume you already have a file `bechdel_full.csv` to use.
+If you've already run this and want to run it again without re-parsing the Bechdel page and re-running the OMDB queries, run `python run_bechdel.py --all-but-data`, which will assume you already have a file `bechdel_full.csv` to use.
+I also included a `bechdel_full.csv` in here which should work for this purpose, just in case the Bechdel website changes and breaks my code by the time you look at it.

 ### Problems 1-3